surifirstpin/biplus_documentation/version.1/SQL Runner.md

 SQL Runner can create a derived view from the query build at the same time you can use this view in model section. the dialects used for creating a derived view should be same as in SQL runner.

-To get started with this Click on List icon and Selec
+To get started with this Click on List icon and Select Create Derived View.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDQ4NDU5NSwxODE0MTQyNzcyLDE0Nj
+eyJoaXN0b3J5IjpbLTEwODgzMjMzOTMsMTgxNDE0Mjc3MiwxND
-QxODYyMTEsMTg4Mzk1NzMxOSwtMjQwMTEwNTg1LC02MzcxMzQz
+Y0MTg2MjExLDE4ODM5NTczMTksLTI0MDExMDU4NSwtNjM3MTM0
-NTEsLTQxMzg1NDc4LDE1ODc1NDE3OTMsMTYyMzgzNTU0NCw1Nj
+MzUxLC00MTM4NTQ3OCwxNTg3NTQxNzkzLDE2MjM4MzU1NDQsNT
-k3NjE2LDU5NTc1MTk0OCw1OTY5MTU3OTQsLTY5NjM0Nzk3Nywx
+Y5NzYxNiw1OTU3NTE5NDgsNTk2OTE1Nzk0LC02OTYzNDc5Nzcs
-NjI3NzAwMzQ3LDc2Mzk4MDQyMiwxNTc1MDM4MTkzLC0xNjQ0NT
+MTYyNzcwMDM0Nyw3NjM5ODA0MjIsMTU3NTAzODE5MywtMTY0ND
-MwMTIzLDQ0MTMwNjcyMywtOTYzODYyOTE5LC0yMzA5NzkwMzNd
+UzMDEyMyw0NDEzMDY3MjMsLTk2Mzg2MjkxOSwtMjMwOTc5MDMz
-fQ==
+XX0=
 -->